A high impact peer reviewed journal publishing experimental and theoretical work across the breadth of nanoscience and nanotechnology

-The journal publishes fortnightly issues, complementing and building on the nano content already published across the Royal Society of Chemistry Publishing journal portfolio.
+The journal publishes weekly issues, complementing and building on the nano content already published across the Royal Society of Chemistry Publishing journal portfolio.

 Since its launch in late 2009, Nanoscale has quickly established itself as a platform for high-quality community-spanning research which bridges the various disciplines involved with nanoscience and nanotechnology, publishing important research from leading international research groups.

 The current Impact Factor for Nanoscale is 6.739.

 All submissions are handled by our high-profile Editors:

 - Chunli Bai, Director of NCNST and President of CAS

 - Xiaodong Chen, Nanyang Technological University, Singapore